vandermark1977/Slowstart-Panasonic-Aquarea-Heatpump/README.md

 # Slowstart-Panasonic-Aqarea-Heatpump
-Script to manage the Panasonic heatpump to a slow and efficient startup after (for example) defrost.
+Script to manage the Panasonic heatpump to a slow and efficient startup after (for example) defrost.A

-In Line 33 adjust
+The script is triggered by compressor frequency change and sets a Shift in Ta so the heatpump doesnot go @ high power after a restart or defrost.